justinhennessy/dm-challenge/README.md

 ## TODO

 - Implement login with Facebook (done)
-- Change dashboard to be user secured for specific
+- Implement security for user views
 - Implement login with Strava
 - Implement downloading of users activities